Updated 12 April 2022

 The best way(s) for you to focus on will depend on the nature of your business – indeed, circumstances may steer you towards some routes rather than others.
-But you may be in a position where you have to choose between different options, so here’s a closer look at each one.
+This is why it's a good idea to have a strong business plan, as this may suggest the best route(s) for growth.
+Your business might be in a position to choose between different options, so here’s a closer look at each one.

 Organic growth is growth that happens as a result of your current activities, without you making radical changes to the business.
 It may come naturally as your reputation builds, or you may help it along by marketing activities, product development, recruitment drives or other forms of investment in your business.
 Your accountant can help you to spot opportunities for organic growth.

 Sometimes organic growth may happen without any help, and may even progress faster than you wish (for instance, if you find yourself having to refuse big contracts due to capacity shortages).
 Again, your accountant can help you manage the pace of growth.
 At other times you will need to push hard for it, often by spending more money on it.
 Find out how to raise additional funding for growth.